OpenVADL/openvadl/docs/refman/refmanual.md

 A two dimensional tensor often is referred as matrix.
 A three dimensional tensor can be imagined as a cube.
 In \ac{VADL} tensors are specified by vectors of vectors with a bit vector for the innermost dimension.
-When indexing tensors the index of every dimension has to be enclosed separately in parantheses.
+When indexing tensors the index of every dimension has to be enclosed separately in parentheses.
 The outermost index is the first one, the innermost index is the last one.
 When tuples are used to initialize a tensor, the highest index comes first.
 This is different to an initializer in the programming language `C++`,